RomanPilyushin/Mind/Immediate and Direct Addressing.md

 ### 2. **Direct Addressing:**

 - **Definition**: In Direct Addressing, the operand is the address of the memory location where the actual data is stored.
-The instruction contains the address, and the CPU accesses the data at that memory location.
+The instruction contains the address, and the [[Components of CPU (Central Processing Unit)|CPU]] accesses the data at that memory location.
 - **Example**: As shown in your image, if the instruction is `01100111`, where `0110` is the [[Opcode (Operation Code) and Operands|opcode]] for `ADD` and `0111` is the operand, it means "Add the value found at memory address 7 to the accumulator."
 The operand `0111` represents the memory location where the data to be added is stored.
 - **Usage**: Direct Addressing is useful when the data is stored in memory rather than being a constant value.
 However, accessing memory is generally slower than accessing data that is immediately available in the instruction.